-To apply for a place at this school in the normal admission round4, you must complete a Common Application Form available from the local authority in which you live.
+To apply for a place at this school in the normal admission round1, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 3 or 6 to 8.
-The Supplementary Information Form (SIF) should be returned to the Office Manager by 15th January 2023.
+The Supplementary Information Form (SIF) should be returned to the Office Manager by the closing date for applications which is 15th January 2024.

-You will be advised of the outcome of your application on 16th April or the next working day, by the local authority on our behalf.
+You will be advised of the outcome of your application by the local authority on our behalf.
 If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.